The event raises money for the American Foundation for Suicide Prevention.

 “We need to open this conversation, because that’s how we effect change — I think that’s the most amazing part of the event.”

 Those are the words of Mt.
-Laurel resident Kyra Berry on why she’s once again organizing Burlington County’s “Out of the Darkness Walk” — the signature fundraising event for American Foundation for Suicide Prevention.
+Laurel resident Kyra Berry on why she’s once again organizing Burlington County’s “Out of the Darkness Walk” — the signature fundraising event for the American Foundation for Suicide Prevention.

 According to the AFSP’s website, the community walks annually bring together a quarter of a million people from more than 400 communities across the nation to “give people the courage to open up about their own struggle or loss, and the platform to change our culture’s approach to mental health.”